 If you work with young people, use our simple guide to run a Lookout with your group.
 The pack includes a guided meditation lots of creative activities

-If you’re aged 8-18, you can take your very own trip to The Lookout.
+If you’re a young person, you can take your very own trip to The Lookout.
 Have a listen to the guided meditation below, then share what you saw via the link below

 The Lookout: A guide for teachers and play leaders